Pot of Gold

-A Coin For The Phone - in the days before mobile phones, callboxes needed coins for anything other than 999 calls, or you might find a house which was 'on the phone' when this was uncommon, and be able to pay back the cost of the call you made.
+A Coin For The Phone - in the days before mobile phones, public callboxes needed coins for anything other than 999 calls, or in an emergency you might find a house which was 'on the phone' when this was uncommon, and thus be able to pay for the cost of the call you made.

 A Plastic Bag - for carrying things, keeping things dry, tearing into emergency string, etc.

 Record Card/Pocket Book - Brownies had cards, or later small booklets, which were filled in to record their challenge progress.

 What would be the equivalent things for the modern Brownie to carry in her pockets, and what (realistic!) uses could they be put to?

 Prior to 1968, Brownies worked on the Golden Bar and Golden Hand (during the 1950s an intermediate test, Golden Ladder, was also introduced, as a sort of halfway-house to help bridge the gap in difficulty between the two, the ladder being formed by a second Golden Bar badge stitched above the original).
 The special thing about the Golden Hand badge was that though the skills could all be practiced constantly in the run-up to the test, until the Brownie was confident at them, and the handcraft items would all be prepared ready for the big day, the whole badge had to be tested on one day by an independent Guider, and the Brownie could only get her Golden Hand badge if she passed all the clauses at once.